What We Do

 BUSHkids currently provides a range of free allied health services for children and their families through our regional service Centres―in Bundaberg, Dalby, Emerald, Mount Isa, and Warwick―each staffed by a multidisciplinary team comprising Speech Pathologists, Occupational Therapists, Psychologists and Family Health Support Workers.

-We also support rural communities from our four smaller satellite sites―in Inglewood, Stanthorpe, Agnes Water/Miriam Vale and Kingaroy―staffed by Early Intervention Facilitators who can call on resources from the nearest service Centre or the BUSHkids Clinical Leadership Team in Toowong.
+We also support rural communities from our four smaller satellite sites―in Inglewood, Stanthorpe, Agnes Water and Kingaroy―staffed by Child and Family Facilitators who can call on resources from the nearest service Centre or the BUSHkids Clinical Leadership Team in Toowong.

-BUSHkids is also the National Disability Insurance Agency (NDIA) Partner in the Community for the delivery of NDIS Early Childhood Early Intervention (ECEI) Services for Bundaberg, Rockhampton and Central Queensland areas servicing Emerald and Gladstone; with the Fraser Coast servicing Hervey Bay, Maryborough, Kingaroy and Cherbourg and the Sunshine Coast servicing Maroochydore and Gympie areas.
+BUSHkids is the National Disability Insurance Agency (NDIA) Partner in the Community delivering Early Childhood Approach (ECA) to the Bundaberg, Rockhampton and Central Queensland areas servicing Emerald and Gladstone with outreach to Biloela communities; with the Fraser Coast servicing Hervey Bay, Maryborough, South and North Burnett, Kingaroy and Cherbourg and the Sunshine Coast servicing Maroochydore, Caloundra and Gympie areas.

 For further details on our services in your area and how we can help you, click here.